benignware/attendable/README.md

 end
 ```

-Show a list of attendees on the event's page and provide the user with a link to update rsvp status:
+Show a list of attendees on the event's page and provide a link to update the user's rsvp status:
 ```
 # app/views/events/show.html.haml